-The ongoing coronavirus pandemic has created a significant setback in the war on cancer.
+The numbers are clear – the coronavirus pandemic created a significant setback in the war on cancer.
 A report from Boston 25 News says the medical community has understandably been focused on research and treatment of COVID-19 since the outbreak began.
 And that means many potentially lifesaving cancer research projects are on the back burner until COVID is under control.

 COVID BRINGS CANCER RESEARCH TO A SCREECHING HALT